-The increase in Advances to Others and Prepayments, Intragovernmental is attributed to an advance payment (net of advance liquidations) to a trading partner for the Capitol Complex security improvement project.
+The decrease in Advances to Others and Prepayments, Intragovernmental is primarily attributed to the liquidation of advance payments as services were rendered and costs incurred for the Capitol Complex security improvement project.

-The increase in Advances from Others is due to advances received (net of advance liquidations) from other federal agencies for reimbursable construction projects primarily associated with the Library of Congress.
+The change in Advances from Others is due to advances received (net of advance liquidations) from other federal agencies for reimbursable construction projects primarily associated with the Library of Congress and the Thurgood Marshall Building.